 Your insurance plan will begin covering 100% of healthcare costs once you reach the out-of-pocket maximum.
 This amount is also set by your insurance company and varies from plan to plan.

 Understanding your insurance plans and exactly what they cover can be confusing.
-If you want help verifying your health insurance coverage, please call (800) 662-HELP (4357) to speak to a specialist who will help you find a Minnesota drug and alcohol rehab in your network.
+If you want help verifying your health insurance coverage, please call 800-926-9037 (Who Answers?) to speak to a specialist who will help you find a Minnesota drug and alcohol rehab in your network.

 You can also check the back of your insurance card for a phone number that you can call and speak to the insurance provider directly about your plan details and rehab costs.

 Popular Drug and Alcohol Rehab Centers in Minnesota